airvzxf/archlinux-optional-packages/README.md

 [Directly download][raw file of this package] the [optional-packages][this package file] file and use it on your computer.

-Verify that the file has the appropriate execution permissions for your needs: `ls --long optional-packages`.
+Verify that the file has the appropriate execution permissions for your needs: `ls -l optional-packages`.
 You can add execute permissions to the owner user with `chmod u+x optional-packages` or to all with `chmod +x optional-packages`.